-- We ensure that each lender we work with is reputable and follows responsible lending practices.
+- We ensure that each lender or lending partner we work with is reputable and follows responsible lending practices.

-Here at PersonalLoans.com, we make every effort to ensure that we work only with responsible lenders who are licensed in their respective state(s) to lend cash to consumers in the form of personal / installment loans.
-Once you are connected with your lender, we recommend that you look up the specific details on that company so that you know how to get in contact with them in case you have any questions or concerns.
-Each lender also has their own terms and conditions in regards to interest rates, the requirements on repayment and the repercussions of being late on a payment, missing a payment or rolling over a payment.
+Here at PersonalLoans.com, we make every effort to ensure that we work only with responsible lenders or lending partners who are authorized to lend cash to consumers in the form of personal / installment loans.
+Once you are connected with your lender or lending partner, we recommend that you look up the specific details on that company so that you know how to get in contact with them in case you have any questions or concerns.
+Each lender or lending partner also has their own terms and conditions in regards to interest rates, the requirements on repayment and the repercussions of being late on a payment, missing a payment or rolling over a payment.
 You should be sure to be aware of these specific terms and conditions.